FionaWPT/cse15l-lab-reports/labReport3.md

 ./written_2/travel_guides/berlitz1/WhereToMadrid.txt:1
 ./written_2/travel_guides/berlitz1/WhereToMalaysia.txt:20
 ./written_2/travel_guides/berlitz1/WhereToMallorca.txt:0
-//This code shows the number count of lines in each files in the directory berlitz1 that contains the word "Japan".
+//This code shows the number count of lines in each files in the
+//directory berlitz1 that contains the word "Japan".
-//This is useful when you want to know which files do not talk about Japan and which files do talk about Japan.
+//This is useful when you want to know which files do not talk about Japan
+//and which files do talk about Japan.
-//From the files that talk about Japan, you can also know which specific one spends more texts to talk about Japan.
+//From the files that talk about Japan, you can also know
+//which specific file spends more texts to talk about Japan.
 ```
 # 2. `-l`
 The `-l` command-line option prints the path of the files that contains a specified words.